 Create a Scatter Chart in Power BI Approach 2

-As you can see from the below screenshot, size of the circle has changed as per the Order Quantity (number of orders)
+As you can see from the below screenshot, the size of the circle has changed as per the Order Quantity (number of orders)

 To demonstrate the Color Saturation section, we added the Sales Amount to the Color Saturation section.
-As you can see from the below screenshot, color of each circle has changed as per the Sales Amount
+As you can see from the below screenshot, the color of each circle has changed as per the Sales Amount

 Let me do some quick formatting to this Power BI Scatter plot

-NOTE: I suggest you to refer Format Scatter Chart article to understand the formatting options.
+NOTE: I suggest you refer to Format Scatter Chart article to understand the formatting options.